radicalDilettante/expired-waynechi.dev/posts/immutability_object_freeze_doesnt_always_freeze.md

 ---
-title: "Immutability (1) - Object.freeze() doesn't always freeze"
+title: 'Immutability (1) - Object.freeze() doesn''t always freeze'
-date: "Sep 23, 2021"
+tag: [JavaScript]
-tag: ["JavaScript"]
+excerpt: Explain primitive and reference data type of JavaScript, and immutability of object...
-excerpt: "Explain primitive and reference data type of JavaScript, and immutability of object..."
+modified: 2021-10-06T16:54:22+13:00
 ---

 Immutability in JavaScript is getting more attention, while functional programming paradigm is on the rise.
 One of the important features of functional programming is that it has no side-effect.